Ratheshan03/JavaScript-Projects-for-Beginners/README.md

 ## 12 JavaScript Projects for Beginners 🚀

 Sharpen your JavaScript skills by building 12 projects using Pure Js without any frameworks.
-It has well structured comments for explainations and it is very easy to understand every bit of code.
+It has well structured with comments for explainations and it is very easy to understand every bit of code.

 ### Project List: